Skip to main content

 What sells best on OnlyFans?

 One-to-one, personalised offers in the inbox: pay-per-view sets tailored to what a specific fan has bought before, custom requests, and well-timed tips prompts, not generic feed posts.
+On many earning accounts, pay-per-view content sold in direct messages is reported to make up the majority of gross revenue, often cited in the 60 to 80 percent range.
+Exact proportions vary by creator and niche.
+Figures reflect commonly reported industry estimates rather than verified platform data.
 Across earning accounts the consistent pattern is that conversational, individualised selling outperforms anything broadcast to everyone, which is why the inbox, not the feed, is where most revenue is made.